EthanForrestCarr/Module07Challenge/README.md

 [![License Badge](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-I wanted to make my life easier when I create new repositories on GitHub.
-I built this project to ensure more consistency between my README files.
-This eliminates the issue of having to create a new README file from scratch every time I start a new project.
-While making this project, I learned how to write files to my applications from my terminal.
+The README Generator streamlines the process of creating consistent and detailed README files for your projects.
+Rather than manually writing a new README every time you start a project, this tool helps automate that process, saving time and ensuring uniformity across your repositories.
+While building this tool, I gained valuable experience in interacting with the file system through terminal commands.

 ## Table of Contents
 - [Installation](#installation)